-- Determine the short and long-term effects of chronic and immediate forms of disturbance, including vessels and noise, on the physiology, foraging and social behaviour of resident killer whales. - Determine baseline ambient and anthropogenic noise profiles and monitor sources and changes in the exposure of resident killer whales to underwater noise. - Develop and implement regulations, guidelines, sanctuaries and other measures to reduce or eliminate physical and acoustic disturbance of resident killer whales. - Develop protocols, regulations, guidelines and/or other measures for the use of underwater seismic survey tools and high energy sonar testing, as most appropriate and in collaboration with stakeholders, to reduce disturbance or injury to resident killer whales, where such activities are permitted.
+- Determine the short and long-term effects of chronic and immediate forms of disturbance, including vessels and noise, on the physiology, foraging, and social behaviour of Resident Killer Whales - Determine baseline ambient and anthropogenic noise profiles and monitor sources and changes in the exposure of Resident Killer Whales to underwater noise - Develop and implement regulations, guidelines, sanctuaries and other measures to reduce or eliminate physical and acoustic disturbance of Resident Killer Whales - Develop protocols, regulations, guidelines and/or other measures for the use of underwater seismic survey tools and high energy sonar testing, as most appropriate and in collaboration with stakeholders, to reduce disturbance or injury to Resident Killer Whales, where such activities are permitted

 In order to be effective, these strategies will require education and stewardship activities promoting compliance with best practice guidelines, the protection of sanctuaries, and the enforcement of regulations.
 New technologies, such as those that reduce noise may also contribute to reductions in disturbance over the long-term.
-Existing regulations, guidelines, protocols and other measures should be evaluated for their efficacy in protecting resident killer whales, particularly as new information becomes available.
+Existing regulations, guidelines, protocols and other measures should be evaluated for their efficacy in protecting Resident Killer Whales, particularly as new information becomes available.

-Protect critical habitat for resident killer whales and identify additional potential core areas for critical habitat designation and protection.
+Protect critical habitat for Resident Killer Whales and identify additional potential areas for critical habitat designation and protection.

-Two coastal areas, used consistently by resident killer whales, are designated as critical habitat.
-One, the trans-boundary waters of Haro Strait and Boundary Pass, is used by southern residents year-round.
-The other, the waters of Johnstone and Queen Charlotte Straits and their adjoining channels, is used by many of the northern residents during the summer and fall.
-These areas represent a relatively small proportion of the total range of each population.
-Preliminary data suggest that other core areas may exist in other locations and at different times of the year, but are not sufficient to warrant proposing these habitats as critical without further research.
-The strategies listed here provide measures for the protection of the critical habitats referred to above, as well as direction for the identification of additional critical habitat.
-Objective 4 Strategies
+Four areas, used consistently by Resident Killer Whales, are designated as critical habitat as defined by SARA.
+One, the trans-boundary waters of Haro Strait and Boundary Pass, is used by Southern Residents year-round.
+The second, the waters of Johnstone and southeastern Queen Charlotte Straits and their adjoining channels, is used by many of the Northern Residents during the summer and fall.
+The third, which includes waters off southwestern Vancouver Island, is used by members of both the Southern and Northern Resident Killer Whale populations throughout most of the year.
+The fourth, waters in western Dixon Entrance, is used by Northern Resident Killer Whales year-round.
+These areas represent a relatively small proportion of the total range of each population and it is unknown whether additional critical habitat may be required to support Resident Killer Whale recovery objectives.
+Preliminary data suggest that key areas may exist in other locations and at different times of the year, but are not sufficient to warrant proposing these habitats as critical without further research.
+The strategies listed here provide measures for the protection of the critical habitats referred to above, as well as direction for the potential identification of additional critical habitat.

-- Develop a year-round comprehensive survey program for resident killer whales. - Identify key feeding areas and other critical habitat of resident killer whales throughout the year. - Protect the access of resident killer whales to their critical habitat. - Protect critical habitat areas through assessment and mitigation of human activities that result in contamination, and physical and acoustical disturbance. - Ensure that prey are available to killer whales in their critical habitat. - Ensure trans-boundary cooperation in the identification and protection of critical habitat.
+- Develop a year-round comprehensive survey program for Resident Killer Whales - Identify key feeding areas and other critical habitat of Resident Killer Whales throughout the year - Protect the access of Resident Killer Whales to their critical habitat - Protect critical habitat areas through assessment and mitigation of human activities that result in contamination and physical disturbance

+- Ensure that sufficient prey is available to Killer Whales in their critical habitat. - Ensure trans-boundary cooperation in the identification and protection of critical habitat

 The first two strategies listed above focus on determining whether additional areas should be proposed for critical habitat designation.
-The remaining strategies, as well as those in Objectives 2, 3 and 4, will help to preserve and protect designated critical habitat.
+The remaining strategies, as well as those in Objectives 1, 2 and 3, will help to preserve and protect designated critical habitat.